 AFLCMC provides holistic management of weapon systems across their life cycle and simplifies/consolidates staff functions and processes to curtail redundancy and enhance efficiency.
 AFLCMC's operating structure provides an integrated framework for decision making and process optimization across the weapon system life cycle.

 AFLCMC people work closely with their counterparts at the other five AFMC centers, each with a core mission focus: Air Force Research Laboratory (science & technology); Air Force Test Center (test & evaluation); Air Force Sustainment Center (maintenance, repair, overhaul and supply chain management); Air Force Nuclear Weapons Center (strategic systems); and the Air Force Installation and Mission Support Center (installation support).

-AFLCMC's portfolio includes: Information Technology systems and networks; Command, Control, Communications, Intelligence, Surveillance and Reconnaissance systems; armaments; strategic systems; aerial platforms; and various specialized or supporting systems such as simulators and personal equipment.
+AFLCMC's portfolio includes: Presidential and Executive aircraft; Mobility and Training aircraft; Information Technology systems; Command, Control, Communications, and Networks; Intelligence, Surveillance and Reconnaissance systems; armaments; and various specialized or supporting systems such as simulators and personal equipment.
 AFLCMC also executes sales of aircraft and other defense-related equipment while building security assistance relationships with foreign partner nation air forces.

 Approximately 26,000 AFLCMC airmen, civilian and contractor employees perform the center's mission from nine major locations and dozens of smaller sites.